ParthMmm/albus/README.md

 # Albus

-Find your new favorite album, and keep track of your albums.
+Find and listen to more albums you'll love, and keep track of albums you want to listen to.

 ## Features
 - User registration